neoforged/.github/primers/1.21.9/index.md

 ### List of Additions

+- `net.minecraft`
-- `com.minecraft.SharedConstants`
+    - `SharedConstants`
         - `RESOURCE_PACK_FORMAT_MINOR`, `DATA_PACK_FORMAT_MINOR` - The minor component of the pack version.
         - `DEBUG_SHUFFLE_MODELS` - A flag that likely shuffles the model loading order.
+    - `Util#createGameProfile` - Creates a game profile from the UUID, name, and property map.
 - `net.minecraft.client`
+    - `KeyMapping`
-    - `KeyMapping#shouldSetOnIngameFocus` - Returns whether the key is mapped to some value on the keyboard.
+        - `shouldSetOnIngameFocus` - Returns whether the key is mapped to some value on the keyboard.
+        - `restoreToggleStatesOnScreenClosed` - Restores the toggled keys to its state during in-game actions.
     - `Minecraft`
         - `isOfflineDevelopedMode` - Returns whether the game is in offline developer mode.
         - `canSwitchGameMode` - Whether the player entity exists and has a game mode.
+        - `playerSkinRenderCache` - Returns the cache holding the player's render texture.
+        - `canInterruptScreen` - Whether the current screen can be closed by another screen.
     - `Options`
         - `invertMouseX` - When true, inverts the X mouse movement.
         - `toggleAttack` - When true, sets the attack key to be toggleable.
         - `toggleUse` - When true, sets the use key to be toggleable.
         - `sprintWindow` - Time window in ticks where double-tapping the forward key activates sprint.
         - `saveChatDrafts` - Returns whether the message being typed in chat should be retained if the box is closed.
+    - `ToggleKeyMapping#shouldRestoreStateOnScreenClosed` - Whether the previous toggle state should be restored after screen close.
 - `net.minecraft.client.animation.definitions.CopperGolemAnimation` - The animations for the copper golem.
 - `net.minecraft.client.data.models.BlockModelGenerators`
     - `and` - ANDs the given conditions together.